freaktechnik/justintv-stream-notifications/README.md

 ## Build it yourslef

-To build this extension you need npm, which will install grunt and jpm.
+To build this extension you need npm, which will install webpack and web-ext.
 Open a command line and type
 ```
-npm install -g grunt-cli
-npm install
+npm i
-grunt build
+npm run build
 ```
-to build an in Firefox installable .xpi file.
+to build an in about:debugging loadable .xpi file.
+You can use `npm start` to launch Firefox with the extension pre-installed.

 ## License